yellows8/3ds_homemenuhax/README.md

 * "ENABLE_LOADROPBIN=1" Load a homemenu ropbin then stack-pivot to it, see the Makefile HEAPBUF_ROPBIN_* values for the load-address.
 When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from "sd:/menuhax_ropbinpayload.bin".
 The binary size should be <=0x10000-bytes.
 * "ENABLE_HBLAUNCHER=1" When used with ENABLE_LOADROPBIN, setup the additional data needed by the hblauncher payload.
 * "MENUROP_PATH={path}" Use the specified path for the "menurop" directory, instead of the default one which requires running generate_menurop_addrs.sh.
 To use the prebuilt menurop headers included with this repo, the following can be used: "MENUROP_PATH=menurop_prebuilt".
 * "THEMEDATA_PATH={*decompressed* regular theme body_LZ filepath}" Build hax with the specified theme, instead of using the "default theme" one.
 Also note that compression during building takes a *lot* longer with this.
+This option is *not* recommended, use the LOADOTHER_THEMEDATA option instead.
+* "LOADOTHER_THEMEDATA=1" When doing RET2MENU, re-run the theme-loading Home Menu code with different extdata file-paths(BGM file-paths are not changed).
+This allows loading actual themes while menuhax is installed.

-The build command used for the release archive is the following: make clean && time make LOADSDPAYLOAD=1 USE_PADCHECK=0x200 ENABLE_LOADROPBIN=1 ENABLE_HBLAUNCHER=1 LOADSDCFG_PADCHECK=1 MENUROP_PATH=menurop_prebuilt
+The build command used for the release archive is the following: make clean && time make LOADSDPAYLOAD=1 USE_PADCHECK=0x200 ENABLE_LOADROPBIN=1 ENABLE_HBLAUNCHER=1 LOADSDCFG_PADCHECK=1 LOADOTHER_THEMEDATA=1 MENUROP_PATH=menurop_prebuilt

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere, resulting in junk being displayed.